miller79/sample-httpclient-configurations/README.md

 ## Requirements

-- Java 17 or later
+- Java 21 or later
-- Spring Boot 3.4 or later
+- Spring Boot 3.4 or later (tested with 3.5.7)
 - Maven 3.6 or later

 ## License

-This is a demonstration repository for educational purposes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2024 Anthony Lofton